erjiang/mine-on-demand/README.md

 1. Get the URL of the server JAR that you want to use.
 1. In `ami/install_minecraft.sh`, change the URL near the top of the file.
 1. Run `make ami/MY_AMI` or `packer minecraft.json` to build the new AMI.
-1. Update your serverless.yml file with the new AMI ID.
-1. Deploy the serverless code (`sls deploy` or `make sls-deploy`)